Ukrainian Auxiliary Police: Participation in the Holocaust

 The Ukrainian auxiliary police played a vital role in the execution of the Holocaust.
-Professor Alexander Statiev of the Canadian University of Waterloo writes that Ukrainian Auxiliary Police were the major perpetrator of the Holocaust on Soviet territories based on native origins, and those police units participated in the extermination of 150,000 Jews in the area of Volhynia alone.
+Professor Alexander Statiev of the Canadian University of Waterloo writes that Ukrainian Auxiliary Police were the major perpetrator of the Holocaust in the Soviet Union based on native origins, and those police units participated in the extermination of 150,000 Jews in the area of Volhynia alone.
 German historian Dieter Pohl in The Shoah in Ukraine writes that the auxiliary police was active during killing operations by the Germans already in the first phases of the German occupation.
 The auxiliary police registered the Jews, conducted raids and guarded ghettos, loaded convoys to execution sites and cordoned them off.
 There is a possibility that some 300 auxiliary policemen from Kyiv helped organize the massacre in Babi Yar.
 They also took part in the massacre in Dnipro, where the field command noted that the cooperation ran "smoothly in every way".
 Cases where local commandants ordered murder of Jews using police force are known.
 In killings of Jews in Kryvyi Rih the "entire Ukrainian auxiliary police" was put to use.